sialcasa/mvvmFX/examples/README.md

 Content:

+- **mvvmfx-books-example**: An app to search for books in a library.
+Connects to a REST backend.
 - **mvvmfx-complex-example**: contains the user interface and logic code for an example application.
 To run this example you need either mvvmfx-cdi-starter or mvvmfx-guice-starter.
 - **mvvmfx-cdi-starter**: contains the startup code to run the mvvmfx-complex-example with CDI/Weld